mattslay/GoFish/readme.md

 * Replace – To enable Replace Mode _{Line and page needed}_ and learn how it works.
 * Backups – To enable GoFish Backups _{Line and page needed}_ and learn how they work.
 * Thor – Explains that GoFish will self-register with Thor to create a launch tool and Thor menu for GoFish.
-* Update – Explains that GoFish can be updated using Thor “Check for Updates” feature.
+* Update – Explains that GoFish can be updated using Thor "Check for Updates" feature.

     _{TODO: Insert screenshot here}_